How to Create a Telemedicine Application and How Much It Costs

 Must-have telemedicine app features

-These features make up the client application for patients.
+These features make up the client online telemedicine app for patients.
 You can choose the most important ones for your MVP, then gradually add the others.

 Features for patients